 I was starting to experience and learn quickly that many of these patients have experienced different forms of traumas that they will share with me, or be “revealed” during sessions and that was no coincidence.

 I was quickly developing a reputation and later also worked with movie stars, musicians, singers in the entertainment industry.
 It felt good to be known but I wanted to pursue more meaningful work and saw that my work was with trauma and that is my destiny.

 After a few years, in 2009 you agreed that you can’t resist this destiny and you started a new adventure: a multidisciplinary clinic for trauma victims.
-You have to describe the huge work done in 10 years (all about the approaches, your technique, which kind of traumas was it, with what institutions or organisations you worked, etc.)
+You have to describe the huge work done in 10 years.

 Once I started to look at the statistics here in Canada and the USA around trauma I was shocked.
 I saw a silent epidemic staring at me and not many were talking about this.
 I started to come across studies and research that showed conclusively that trauma was at the root of many diseases , Illnesses, disorders and chronic pain.

 Countries like Canada that were “Insular” in nature had higher rates of Post Traumatic Stress Disorder than countries like Israel.
 There was so much societal shame and guilt around it that people Isolated themseleves with this invisible disease.

 The medical community did not have the proper training to diagnose it , or even recognize it.
 There was no awareness to it as we see and hear these days.
 The Covid pandemic just brought a magnifying glass to it recently.

 I felt a tap on my shoulder from God, the divine, my higher self to do it, to open a centre for it and put a megaphone on this subject matter.
 My dear wife shared my vision and we both put everything we had into it.